lightenna/thinkope/README.md

 Thinking, syncopated

 ## About
 This is the open-source code repository for Thinkope.
-If you'
-@todo write intro text
-@todo insert link to app (blank page)
+If you'd like to use Thinkope, please either [create a blank thinkope]() or [fork an example thinkope]().

-@todo insert link to fork example project Alternatively if you'd like to develop components/views for app, or instantiate your own Thinkope server, please read the [Getting started](#getting-started) section below.
+Alternatively if you'd like to develop components/views for app, or instantiate your own Thinkope server, please read the [Getting started](#getting-started) section below.

 ## Getting started